What is Dental Bone Loss?

 Tooth Extractions

-The amount of jawbone mass is maintained by the presence of the teeth that are embedded in it.
-The constant force applied by the teeth on the jawbone when you chew and bite stimulates the bone, which helps maintain its integrity.
-When a tooth is removed and is not replaced by an artificial tooth, the jawbone will no longer receive the stimulation in that area.
-Bone resorption occurs and the bone is slowly broken down.
+The amount of jawbone mass is maintained by the teeth embedded in it.
+When you chew and bite, the force of your teeth stimulates the jaw bone, helping to maintain its integrity.
+But if you get a tooth removed and don’t replace it with an artificial tooth, the jawbone no longer receives the stimulation in that area.
+Bone resorption occurs, and the bone slowly breaks down.
+That is why when a tooth is removed, your dentist should discuss socket preservation or bone grafting with you before the tooth is pulled to avoid more costly bone grafting needs in the future.

 Periodontal (Gum) Disease